 Does your child sound like a barking seal when they’re coughing at night?
 That's a barking cough.

 Croup can cause a dry, barking cough in babies and young children.
-Other symptoms to watch out for include a harsh, high-pitched noise when they breathe in or a fever.
+Other symptoms to watch out for include a harsh, rasping noise when they breathe in a fever or difficulty breathing.

-It’s often associated with wheezing, and can be triggered by cold air and allergies.
-In older children, it can be triggered by allergies, pollution, exercise, and infections like cold or flu.
+Asthma is often associated with coughing and wheezing and can be triggered by cold air and allergies.
+It can also be triggered by pollution, exercise, mould, emotions like stress, medicines, weather, and infections like cold or flu.

-Before giving your baby or older child any medication, speak to your doctor first.
-Some medications can only be given to children once they've reached a certain age, and some might be more effective than others, depending on what's causing your child's cough.
+- Before giving your baby or older child any medication for cough, speak to your doctor or pharmacist first.
+Some medications can only be given to children once they've reached a certain age, and some might be more effective than others, depending on what type of cough your child has.

 When to see a GP and what signs are medical emergency